Explore Chelsea’s evolving skyline with a licensed architect

 2 Hours

-Full refund with 24 hours notice of cancellation.
-Full refund if the operator cancels due to weather, not enough guests, or other unforeseen circumstances.
-No-shows will be charged the full price.
+Full refund with at least 24 hours' notice.
+Full refund if the operator cancels due to weather, insufficient attendance, or other unforeseen circumstances.
+No-shows are charged the full price.

 2 Hours